Why, When and How to Use L1 in the Classroom

 1. To check understanding

-After you've given students complex instructions, checking that they understand what they need to do is a good idea.
-Rather than ask students to repeat back to you (which can be unreliable) or ask them to tell you in their own words (which they might not be able to do), a quick translation can confirm they understand.
-Either you can translate the instructions or ask a student to tell you what they heard you say in their L1.
+After you've given students complex instructions, it's a good idea to check that they understand what they need to do.
+Rather than asking students to repeat back to you (which can be unreliable) or tell you in their own words (which they might not be able to do), a quick translation can confirm that they understand.
+You can translate the instructions or ask students to tell you what they heard you say in their L1.

 2. To teach meaning in some vocabulary